 It depends.
 Keep in mind that a small push or a light slap is more than enough to get you arrested in California.
 A district attorney (DA) can usually be convinced to decline to charge in such a case.
 On the flip side, if the police arrived to discover a severe beating in progress, then there’s a good chance the DA will want to charge and that the case will have to proceed to a plea bargain or trial.

 If the DA chooses to file, they can choose whether to file the case as a misdemeanor or as a felony.
 If charges are filed, there will be a court date.
 The initial court date is the arraignment date.
 We can certainly represent you at the arraignment if we are not able to convince the DA to decline the charges.
-At the arraignment, you can plead “not guilty,” or “no contest or “guilty.”
+At the arraignment, you can plead “not guilty,” or “no contest” or “guilty.”
 Usually, the judge will issue a restraining order that will either require you to have “no contact” with the alleged victim, or which will allow “peaceful contact” with the victim.
 That restraining order will include that you not possess any firearms or ammunition.
 Therefore, if you own firearms, getting the potential case declined is far superior to getting charges dropped or dismissed as you avoid the potential loss of your 2nd Amendment rights.
+Read here about getting your gun rights back in California.

 Decline to charge is the best outcome for your domestic violence case

-Although most people are more familiar with the terms dismissed and dropped for a case, decline to charge is your best outcome to protect your reputation.
+Although most people are more familiar with the terms “dismissed” and “dropped”, “decline to charge” is your best outcome to protect your reputation.
 It means you avoid being charged in the first place, so there are no charges to dismiss or drop.

-Here are just a couple of examples where I was able to get the district attorney to decline to charge clients who hired me for pre-charge representation.
+Here are just a couple of examples where I was able to work with the district attorney early in the process and they declined to charge clients who hired me for pre-charge representation.

 It’s important to get a lawyer before you are charged.
 Don’t wait!